Scabiosa atropurpurea [skab-ee-OH-suh, at-ro-pur-PURR-ee-uh] is a flowering perennial plant apart of the Scabiosa genus in the honeysuckle family.

 Grooming and Maintenance

-The best part about planting Pincushion Flower is it’s very low-maintenance.
+The best part about planting Pincushion Flowers is their very low maintenance.

 The only pruning you need to do is cut back after flowering to promote future blooming.